ArkashJ/_611Final_TradingSystem/src/main/txtfiles/Description.md

-Explaning the txt files in this package:
+Explaining the txt files in this package:

 Our program creates 4 txt files as follows:
 a) accounts.txt - displays account information for registered users